souravsaha/xapian-gsoc-proposal/proposal.rst

 **Have you previously worked on a project of a similar scope?
 If so, tell us about it.**

-Project in ServiceNow: Worked on Virtual Agent Designer for chat-bot systems.
+**Project in ServiceNow**: Worked on Virtual Agent Designer for chat-bot systems.
 It's a flow based designer where one can design their own virtual agent conversation and automate several processes.
 The entire source code was in git, have familiarity with git based version control system.

-Project in Oracle: Part of Student Admissions module which helps the admin of universities to create or design a custom application forms.
+**Project in Oracle**: Part of Student Admissions module which helps the admin of universities to create or design a custom application forms.
-Developed Restful apis for student application forms design.
+Developed RESTful apis for student application forms design.
 Worked on distributed environment where all the developers were working from different parts of the globe.
 Received pacesetter award for FY2017.

-Developed utility to aid in bulk creation/ updating of issues/tickets in a project tracker based on Atlassian Jira.
+Developed utility to aid in bulk creation/updating of issues/tickets in a project tracker based on Atlassian Jira.
 Worked on mainly proprietary code management environment.

 **What timezone will you be in during the coding period?**

-IST (Indian Standard Timezone)
+IST (Indian Standard Timezone).

 **Will your Summer of Code project be the main focus of your time during the program?**

-If I qualify/ am selected , I will do it as part of the summer project/ internship that is atleast 8 weeks in my curricular requirement of the MTech program that I am enrolled in.
-However, I will be able to continue for the full 13 week period.
+If my proposal is selected, I will do it as part of the summer project/ internship that is atleast 8 weeks in my curricular requirement of the M.Tech program that I am enrolled in.
+Further, I will be able to continue for the full 13 week period given my prior interest in the work and some initial experience.

 **Expected work hours (e.g. Monday–Friday 9am–5pm UTC)**